prtkchoudhary/flow-balancer/README.md

 You should see a simple "Directory listing" page for each server.

-## Running Load Sphynx
+## Running Flow Balancer

-Once your servers are up and running, you can launch **Load Sphynx** and start distributing traffic.
+Once your servers are up and running, you can launch **Flow Balancer** and start distributing traffic.

 1. Open a new terminal window.
 2. Run the **flow-balancer** load balancer by executing the following command: